byellin/IDD-Fa19-Lab3/README.md

 ## Part A.  Writing to the Serial Monitor

 **a.
 Based on the readings from the serial monitor, what is the range of the analog values being read?**

+The analog values range from 358 to 1023.

 **b.
 How many bits of resolution does the analog to digital converter (ADC) on the Arduino have?**

+The ADC on the Arduino has 10 bits of resolution (it goes up to 1023.)

 ## Part B. RGB LED